geoffroypeeters/ismir2018/pages/eventsMeetupIndustry.md

 order: 1
 parent: events

+Join the largest Music Tech R&D Industry Meetup on September 27th in world’s largest startup incubator, StationF in Paris!
+The event - organized by Antescofo, Pandora and Deezer as part of the International Conference on Music Information Retrieval (ISMIR) - aims at highlighting trends in the Music Industry by world-recognized actors and provide a Networking Environment to foster collaborations.

+We are expecting 300+ participants including startups and global leaders of the Music Industry, with key speeches by world-renowned decision-makers as well as major Industry participation.
+Confirmed entities include Universal Music Group, Google, Live Nation, Pandora, Deezer, Spotify, BMAT, TheLynk, Reed Smith LLP, SACEM and counting.

+## MeetUp ?

 The annual ISMIR (International Society for Music Information Retrieval) Conference is the world’s leading R&D forum for music tech since 2000.
 For the first time, the 2018 edition in Paris will include a Meetup with Industry, organized by [Antescofo](https://www.antescofo.com/) with support from [Deezer](https://www.deezer.com/en/) and [Pandora](https://www.pandora.com/).
 Whether you are music tech company, a researcher, or a music industry practitioner, this event is for you.
 This will be a unique **networking platform**, and a perfect opportunity to:

 - Discover and shape the future of music technology
 - Connect with and recruit top talent from the MIR community
 - Meet world-class experts and explore the current state-of-the-art in music tech. applications
 - Connect with and learn from leading music tech. companies